sanjaikmca/DocMind-AI/README.md

 ## Sanjai K

-AI / Machine Learning Engineer
+**Machine Learning Engineer**

-- 🎓 MCA Graduate
+- 🎓 Master of Computer Applications (MCA)
 - 📄 IEEE Published Researcher
+- 🤖 Passionate about Machine Learning, Generative AI, LLMs, RAG Systems, and AI Applications

-### GitHub
+### 🔗 GitHub

 https://github.com/sanjaikmca

-### LinkedIn
+### 🔗 LinkedIn

 https://www.linkedin.com/in/sanjaikmca

 ---

+# 🤝 Contributing

+Contributions, suggestions, and improvements are welcome.

+Feel free to fork the repository and submit a Pull Request.

+---

 # 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

 ---

+## ⭐ Support

-## ⭐ If you found this project useful, consider giving it a Star on GitHub!
+If you found this project useful, please consider giving it a ⭐ on GitHub.

+It helps others discover the project and supports future improvements.

+Thank you for visiting **DocMind AI**! 🚀